 (Nat'l.
 Park Service Postcard Tour)

-This bibliography includes titles held by the Reference collections of Olin and Uris Libraries, as well as reference materials accessible online.
+This research guide includes titles held by the Reference collections of Olin and Uris Libraries, as well as reference materials accessible online.
 Some titles listed may also be available in the general stacks.
 Since it focuses primarily on reference materials, it is necessarily selective.
-Searching the Library Catalog and Find It!
-Databases will identify or provide access to far more resources than can be listed here.
+Searching the Library Catalog and Databases will identify or provide access to far more resources than can be listed here.